khakhalin/notes/keywords/sql.md

 * https://stackoverflow.com/questions/29549036/sql-select-the-minimum-value-from-multiple-columns-with-null-values
 * https://stackoverflow.com/questions/21313770/least-value-but-not-null-in-oracle-sql

+# Subqueries

+There are three type of subqueries:

+The most common one goes inside `WHERE`, to compare records of this table with some info from some other table:
+`select * from TABLE1 where COL in (select VAL from TABLE2 where ...)`.
+  * Some  useful keywords here include `ALL` and `ANY`, to use as conditions on subqueries.
+(Some systems use`SOME` instead of `ANY`).
+For example: `WHERE num > ANY (SELECT ...)`.
+(Although in this example specifically, you could as well just do `max()` on the subquery, and then compare once with this max value)
+  * `EXISTS`- to check whether a subquery returned anything: `WHERE EXISTS (SELECT ...)`.

+Another common use pattern is to do a 2-stages-select, by putting a subquery into `FROM`:
+`SELECT * FROM (SELECT ...)
+AS table2`.
+In some dialects, this `AS` is required, as without it we will have ambiguity, as inner and outer tables have the same column names.
+* In systems without windows and `OFFSET` one can use this trick to find the 2nd largest element with it, for example.
+* It is also a must if you created a custom field (something like `SELECT lower(NAME) as lowly_name`) and now want to reference this new field in your `WHERE` clause.
+If you do it in the same clause, it won't work (will return an error), so you have to put the custom field calculation inside a sub-query, and then `SELECT *` from it.

+Finally, you can place a subquery into `SELECT`, treating it as a type of a very complicated formula:
+`select COL1, select(...) as COL2 from ...`.
+Some systems only allow one query of this kind per entire SQL expression however, so maybe it's not the most common one.

 # Joins

 * `INNER JOIN` - only those records that exist in both tables.
 A simple `JOIN` without anything else, is an INNER JOIN by default.